-The An-32 is a twin engine, tactical light transport aircraft designed and manufactured by Antonov Design Bureau of Ukraine for the Indian Air Force (IAF).
+An-32 is a twin engine, tactical light transport aircraft designed and manufactured by Antonov Design Bureau of Ukraine for the Indian Air Force (IAF).
 Its Nato reporting name is Cline.
-It is derived from the An-26 transport aircraft.
-A total of 240 An-32s are currently operational worldwide.
+The An-32 is derived from the An-26 transport aircraft.

-The upgraded aircraft were delivered to the IAF in June 2011 along with the equipment required to establish aircraft repair facilities in India.
-Another ten upgraded aircraft were delivered by the end of 2011.
+The first batch of upgraded aircraft and the equipment required to establish aircraft repair facilities in India was delivered to the IAF in June 2011.
+The second batch of ten upgraded aircraft was also delivered by the end of 2011.

 An-32 cargo aircraft variants

-The An-32B-100 is an advanced model whose maximum take-off weight and payload weight were increased by 1,500kg and 800kg respectively.
+An-32B-100 is an advanced model with a maximum take-off and payload weight that was increased by 1,500kg and 800kg, respectively.
 It is fitted with AI-20A engines and an overrating mode control system.

-The An-32B-110 is an upgraded version that features advance Russian avionics.
-An-32B-120 is an export variant equipped with a non-Russian avionics suite.
-An-32B-300 is a meliorated model powered by Allison AE2100D turboprop engines with each generating 3,431kW of output power.
+An-32B-110 is an upgraded version that features advanced Russian avionics and An-32B-120 is an export variant equipped with a non-Russian avionics suite.
+An-32B-300 is a meliorated model powered by Allison AE2100D turboprop engines, with each generating 3,431kW of output power.
 An-32MP is maritime patrol version.

 Designed to suit both military and civil operations, the An-32 can take-off and land on rough airfields and dirt runways.
-The aircraft is designed to manoeuvre day and night in tropical and mountainous regions even in hot climatic conditions (up to +550C).
+The aircraft is designed to manoeuvre day and night in tropical and mountainous regions, even in hot climatic conditions (up to 55°C).

-It can transport either 7.5t of cargo or 50 passengers or 42 paratroopers or 24 patients along with three medical crew over domestic and international air routes.
+The aircraft can transport either 7.5t of cargo, 50 passengers, 42 paratroopers, or 24 patients and three medical crew over domestic and international air routes.

 The packed cargoes are placed on the pallet by a demountable roller.

-The air-conditioned glass cockpit can accommodate three crew - two pilots and a navigator.
+Cockpit and avionics The air-conditioned glass cockpit can accommodate two pilots and a navigator.
 It has space to accommodate an additional seat and a flight engineer workstation when required.

-The cockpit is equipped with a Garmin GMX-200 multifunctional display, a Chelton 4 Tube electronic flight instrumentation system, a Collins VHF-22C or CTL-22C communication system, a Collins VIR-32 or CTL-32 navigation system, a ART-2100 radar sensor and a Bendix or King KHF-950 high- frequency system.
+An-32’s cockpit is equipped with a Garmin GMX-200 multifunctional display, a Chelton 4 Tube electronic flight instrumentation system, a Collins VHF-22C or CTL-22C communication system, a Collins VIR-32 or CTL-32 navigation system, a ART-2100 radar sensor, and a Bendix or King KHF-950 high- frequency system.